department-of-veterans-affairs/vets-website/content/pages/employment/job-seekers/family-members.md

 ### Am I eligible for SECO services?

-Yes, if:
+You may be eligible for SECO services if any of the descriptions below is true for you.

+**One of these must be true.
+You're the:**

-- You’re the spouse of an active-duty, National Guard, or Reserve Servicemember in the Army, Marine Corps, Navy, or Air Force.
+- Spouse of an active-duty, National Guard, or Reserve Servicemember in the Army, Marine Corps, Navy, or Air Force, **or**
-- You’re the spouse of a Servicemember who has been separated from active duty, National Guard, or Reserves for less than 180 days.
+- Spouse of a Servicemember who has been separated from active duty, National Guard, or Reserves for less than 180 days, **or**
-- You’re the surviving spouse of a Servicemember who died while on active duty.
+- Surviving spouse of a Servicemember who died while on active duty.
 </div>

 ### Other programs